jazzband/django-oauth-toolkit/docs/rest-framework/getting_started.rst

 Django OAuth Toolkit provide a support layer for `Django REST Framework <http://django-rest-framework.org/>`_.
 This tutorial is based on the Django REST Framework example and shows you how to easily integrate with it.

-**NOTE**

-The following code has been tested with Django 2.0.3 and Django REST Framework 3.7.7
+.. note:: The following code has been tested with Django 2.0.3 and Django REST Framework 3.7.7

 Step 1: Minimal setup
 ---------------------